aws-samples/amazon-mq-workshop/labs/lab-9.md

 # Lab 9: Network of Brokers

 In this exercise, you will learn about two critical aspects of large enterprise scale messaging systems. **High Availability** and **Connection Scaling**.
-First we will cover some key concepts which will help set the stage and then we will dive into those concepts using a few exercises.
+First, we will cover some key concepts which will help set the stage and then we will dive into those concepts using a few exercises.

 ## Introduction

 In order to provide massive scalability, Amazon MQ supports a feature known as Network of Brokers.
 In this configuration you can connect multiple single or active/standby brokers into a network using a topology.
 Each active/standby broker runs in two availability zones, with messages stored in a shared durable storage (EFS).
-Thus providing high availability and message durability in itself.
+Thus, providing high availability and message durability in itself.

 While there are many different topologies for connecting brokers - [there are a few topology patterns described in AWS documentation](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/network-of-brokers.html#nob-topologies).